Chart Color Schemes

 Residential development activity is lower than average in Monterey according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Monterey has had around 21 dwelling approvals per year over the past five financial years to June 2026, totalling an estimated 105 homes.
-By June 2026, 10 approvals have been recorded.
-Despite population decline, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
-The average expected construction cost of new dwellings is $604,000, suggesting developers target the premium market segment.
+AreaSearch analysis of ABS building approval numbers for Monterey shows approximately 21 dwelling approvals per year over the past five financial years ending June 2026.
+This totals an estimated 105 homes.
+As of June 2026, 10 approvals have been recorded.
+Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

 Frequently Asked Questions - Development